nxrighthere/NanoSockets/README.md

 `UDP.Connect(Socket socket, ref Address address)` connects a socket to an address.
 Returns 0 on success or != 0 on failure.

+`UDP.GetOption(Socket socket, int level, int optionName, ref int optionValue, ref int optionLength)` gets the current value for a socket option associated with a socket.

+`UDP.SetOption(Socket socket, int level, int optionName, ref int optionValue, int optionLength)` sets the current value for a socket option associated with a socket.
+This function could be used to set platform-specific options that were not specified at socket creation by default.

 `UDP.SetNonBlocking(Socket socket)` sets a non-blocking I/O mode for a socket.
 Returns status with a result.

 `UDP.Poll(Socket socket, long timeout)` determines the status of a socket and waiting if necessary.
 This function can be used for readiness-oriented receiving.
 The timeout parameter may be specified in milliseconds to control polling duration.
 If a timeout of 0 is specified, this function will return immediately.
 If the time limit expired it will return 0.
 If a socket is ready for receiving it will return 1.
 Otherwise, it will return < 0 if an error occurred.